g8os/home/docs/networking/ovs.md

   }
   ```

-> Note that the config object is only honored in `bridge`, `vlan` and `vxlan` types only.
+> Note that the config object is only honored for `bridge`, `vlan` and `vxlan` types.

 <a id="kvm"></a>
 ## KVM

-Exactly the same as containers except for the following
+Exactly the same as containers except for that there is no config object support.
-- No support for ZeroTier networking mode, yet a VM admin can himself start the ZeroTier binaries to join a network
-- No config object support